-On November 30, 2021 a share subscription agreement was entered into by RIBM, RGBM, PLRH LLC and PLC in relation to an Ancillary Own Fund arrangement ("AOF"), which became effective January 1, 2022 (the "SSA").
+A share subscription agreement was entered into by RIBM, RGBM, PLRH LLC and PLC in relation to an Ancillary Own Fund arrangement ("AOF"), which became effective January 1, 2022 (the "SSA").
 RIBM received approval from the BMA for the arrangement to the amount of \$230 million effective from January 1, 2022.
+The arrangement represents unpaid shares which can be recognized as Tier 2 capital in the BMA Capital and Solvency Return.

 Under the SSA, RIBM may, on demand, require that PLC procures that RGBM subscribes for up 230 million shares in RIBM.
 If triggered, PLC shall make an advance to PLRH LLC which PLRH LLC shall use to subscribe for shares in RGBM of the same amount.
 If RIBM breaches minimum solvency requirements, it must exercise its rights under the SSA.
 RGBM will then in turn be required to subscribe for an equivalent amount of shares in RIBM.
 RIBM also entered into a fee letter with PLC relating to the payment of fees by RIBM to PLC in consideration of the obligations to be entered into by PLC under the SSA.
 The annual fee is calculated as 0.7% of the total unpaid shares issued.